example42/psick/docs/noop_mode.md

 Some basic principles have to be considered in order to design them in the most effective way:

-  - Server side noop mode if set to true, overrides any client setting
+  - Server side noop mode if set to true, overrides any client or no_noop setting
-  - Setting a class no_noop parameter to true overrides any noop setting either client or server side
+  - Setting a class no_noop parameter to true overrides any client setting
   - We can manage via Hiera both server and client settings, giving us full flexibility on where to set it, still we should limit as much as possible the places where we configure it, and possibly, to avoid unnecessary confusion, not use, on regular basis, both server and client settings at the same time (exceptions below).
   - Client settings are effective after the Puppet run that sets them.
 Server side settings are immediately effective.
-  - Always consider that classes with no_noop set to true are always applied, if you make changes to them consider the possibility to set no_noop temporarily to false, before propagating such changes everywhere.

 The following approach is recommended when noop mode is used or desired: